From Entropy to Epiplexity: Rethinking Information for Computationally Bounded Intelligence: Epiplexity, Pre-Training, and OOD Generalization

 Pre-training on internet-scale data has led to remarkable OOD generalization, yet a thorough understanding of this phenomenon remains elusive.
 What kinds of data provide the best signal for enabling broad generalization?
 Why does pre-training on text yield capabilities that transfer across domains while image data does not?
 As high-quality internet data becomes exhausted, what metric should guide the selection or synthesis of new pre-training data?
 In this section, we show how epiplexity helps answer these foundational questions.

 OOD generalization is fundamentally about how much reusable structure the model acquires, not how well it predicts in-distribution.
 Two models trained on different corpora can achieve the same in-distribution loss, yet differ dramatically in their ability to transfer to OOD tasks.
 This happens because loss captures only the residual unpredictability, corresponding to the time-bounded entropy, not how much reusable structure the model has internalized to achieve that loss.
 Epiplexity measures exactly this missing component: the amount of information in the learned program.
 Intuitively, loss indicates how random the data looks to the model, while epiplexity indicates how much structure the model must acquire to explain away the non-random part.
 If OOD generalization depends on reusing learned mechanisms rather than memorizing superficial statistics, then epiplexity is a natural lens through which to understand the relationship between pre-training data and OOD transfer.
-As a motivating toy example, \citet{zhang2024intelligence} observed that type IV ECA rules tend to benefit downstream tasks, which correlates with Figure~\ref{fig:eca} where we showed that rule 54 (a type IV rule) induces much larger epiplexity compared to other types of ECAs.
+As a motivating toy example, \citet{zhang2024intelligence} observed that downstream task performance benefits most from training on type IV ECA rules over the other ECA rules, aligned with Figure~\ref{fig:eca} where we showed that rule 54 (a type IV rule) induces much higher epiplexity compared to other rules.